 Recently Yogesh Raj Kadasoley has created a new script

-for Badaga and a number of books have been published in it.
+for Badaga and has published a book in it.
+There are also

-(Information from Sumathi Halan, a member of the Bagada community)
+(Information from Sumathi Halan, a member of the Badaga community)

 Information about the Badaga language and alphabet